 I love to cook!
 In fact, along with gardening and taking care of my animals, preparing tasty meals for my family and friends is one of my greatest passions.
-As a young girl I received my first cooking lessons from my father, who was quite a chef.
+As a young girl I received my first cooking lessons from my father, who was quite the chef.
 I recently realized, yet again, how great of a gift this was.

 The other day I prepared a pastry for everyone here at TRACOM, and one of my colleagues was complaining that he can’t cook very well.
 I asked him a couple of questions to get at the heart of the problem.